dialog-semiconductor/BLE_SDK6_examples/DA14531_Simple_beacon_Example/Readme.md

 ### Initial Setup

-For the initial setup, please refer to [this section](https://www.dialog-semiconductor.com/sites/default/files/sw-example-da1458x-example-setup.pdf").
+- For the initial setup, please refer to [this section](https://www.dialog-semiconductor.com/sites/default/files/sw-example-da145x-example-setup.pdf).

+- For the DA14585/586 getting started guide you can refer to this [link](http://lpccs-docs.dialog-semiconductor.com/da14585_getting_started/index.html).
+- For the DA14531 Getting started guide you can refer to this [link](https://www.dialog-semiconductor.com/da14531-getting-started).

 ### Compile & Run